 Avoid Obsessive Weighing

 When you’re counting calories or following a strict diet in order to lose weight, it’s extremely tempting to weigh yourself constantly.
-It can almost become a strange kind of “high” to see the number on the scales dropping by the day or even hour.
+It can almost become a strange kind of “high” to see the number on the scales dropping by the day.
 However, this is not a healthy or productive pattern to get into and might lead to an eating disorder.

 When you judge your hard work purely by what the number on the scale says, you risk ignoring the other fantastic benefits of a healthy diet.
 Remember that your hard work is benefiting your muscle mass, energy levels, skin, internal organs and lowering your risk of disease.
 What’s a number compared to longevity, glowing skin and a strong, healthy body?